krishnachaitanyarudra/INDIA-ROAD-PLANNER-USING-PYTHON/README.md

 # INDIA-ROAD-PLANNER-USING-PYTHON
 USING NUMPY, PANDAS AND SNOPY
-CODE IS IN JUPYter file
+CODE is in .pynb file
 keep the files in same folder and just execute and enjoy